ldapjs/node-ldapjs/docs/server.md

 ### deleteOldRdn

-boolean.
 Whether or not to delete the old RDN (i.e., rename vs copy).
-Defaults to true.
+Defaults to 'true'.

 ### newSuperior

 Optional (DN).
-If the modifyDN operation wishes to relocate the entry in the tree, the newSuperior field will contain the new parent.
+If the modifyDN operation wishes to relocate the entry in the tree, the `newSuperior` field will contain the new parent.

 ## ModifyDNResponse